Youth Advisory Council

 Michigan Youth Community

-MY Community is a youth advisory council that works to address and advocate for the specific needs of LGBTQ+ youth, ages 13-19, from rural communities in Michigan, especially northern Michigan and the UP.
+MY Community (Michigan Youth Community) is a youth advisory council that works to address and advocate for the specific needs of LGBTQ+ youth, ages 13-19, from rural communities in Michigan, especially northern Michigan and the UP.
 Members will serve as a sounding board for those who want student feedback, speak at trainings and events to inform key stakeholders about actions to meaningfully affect students, and advance policies and practices in local school communities.

 Michigan Youth Queer/Trans/Intersex People of Color